MESD/SettingsBundle/Resources/doc/index.md

 **Note:**

-> When you store a setting in the database it is automatically validated based on the
+> When you store a setting in the database it is automatically validated with the
 > current setting definition.

 ``` php